We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Commercially produced tapioca generally does not contain harmful levels of linamarin and is safe to consume.
+Commercially produced tapioca generally doesn’t contain harmful levels of linamarin and is safe to consume.

 There are not many documented cases of allergic reaction to cassava or tapioca.

-That means that your body mistakes compounds in cassava for allergens in latex, causing an allergic reaction.
+That means your body mistakes compounds in cassava for allergens in latex, causing an allergic reaction.

-Tapioca can be used in a variety of ways, including cooking and baking.
-However, most recipes are for sugar-sweetened desserts.
+Tapioca can be used in a variety of ways, including in cooking and baking.
+Most recipes that use tapioca are for sugar-sweetened desserts.

-From a cooking perspective, this is a great ingredient.
-It thickens quickly, has a neutral flavor and provides sauces and soups with a silky appearance.
+Tapioca flour is a great ingredient in cooking.
+It thickens quickly, has a neutral flavor, and provides sauces and soups with a silky appearance.

 Some even claim that it freezes and thaws better than cornstarch or flour.
 Therefore, it may be more suitable for baked goods intended for later use.

-This flour is often mixed with other flours in recipes, both to improve its nutritional value and texture.
+This flour is often mixed with other flours in recipes to improve both nutritional value and texture.